Brogrammer1912/adfreetube/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Apache 2](LICENSE).

 ## 👨‍💻 Developer